 This feel food fall salad recipe gives you even more substitution and variation ideas.

-Last year, we grew boatload of delicata squash, and loved adding parmesan roasted delicata squash to our meals as a side dish. it’s such a creamy, mild flavored squash, I think adding it to salad is a brilliant idea!
+Last year, we grew a boatload of delicata squash and loved adding parmesan-roasted delicata squash to our meals as a side dish. it’s such a creamy, mild-flavored squash, I think adding it to salad is a brilliant idea!

 Just another substitute you can make (when you aren’t using this specific recipe) when a recipe calls for roasted squash or sweet potato.